 Being born can put immense stress and strain on the baby.
 In most cases, this does not result in injuries or complications beyond what your doctor can handle, and the vast majority of births involve no prolonged or permanent effects.
 However, many parents notice signs and symptoms of developmental problems or motor skill problems within the first few weeks or months of having their newborn at home.

 If you suspect that your child might have weak movement or motor skill problems caused by birth injuries and complications, you may be entitled to take your doctor to court to seek compensation for the injuries your child faced.
 Our Miami attorney for weak movement caused by birth injuries may be able to research your case and fight to get you compensation for your child’s developmental issues.
-For a free legal consultation on your case, call The Law Offices of Prosper Shaked today at (305) 694-2676.
+For a free legal consultation on your case, call Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676.

 Birth Complications that Cause Muscle Weakness